Delta-Academy/shooter/README.md

 ## RL to play Space Shooter :gun::rocket:

-You control a space ship.
+You control a spaceship.
 A rival space-mob has entered your gangs patch.

 You challenge their top marksman to a laser wall shootout.